How do you terminate an employment contract under Dutch law?

-When it comes to terminating an employment contract, Dutch law provides a number of rules and regulations that must be adhered to.
-As an expert employment lawyer, I am here to explain the process of termination under Dutch law so that both employers and employees understand their rights and obligations when entering into or exiting from an employment contract.
+Termination of an employment contract under Dutch law requires following specific rules and regulations.
+As an employment lawyer, I will explain the process of termination so that both employers and employees understand their rights and obligations when entering into or exiting from an employment contract (arbeidsovereenkomst).

 Ultimately, regardless of whether dismissal takes place with or without cause, employers have certain obligations towards their employees such as providing reasonable notice and/or payment in lieu thereof.
 An understanding of these rules is essential for both parties so they can make informed decisions about how best to proceed.